drademann/kata-playground-go/anagram/KATA.md

 __Remember__:

 - Do TDD.
-- Do one requirement at a time, do not read ahead.
+- Do one requirement at a time, don't read ahead.
 - Test first, there is no try.

 And for this Kata: